samhinton88/toady/README.md

 };
 ```

-We can give a toady an initial state, which avoids us having to check state shape in the body of the middleware as I have done above.
+We can give a toady an initial state, which avoids us having to check state shape in the body of the middleware as I have done above:

 ```js
 const initialState = { urls: [] };